 The campus of Kanda University of International Studies (KUIS) is home to the IES Abroad Tokyo Language Intensive Program.
 You benefit from being on the campus of a Japanese university as you rapidly improve your Japanese through intensive language study.
 Other English-language course offerings look at Japan from the point of view of popular culture, history, politics, and the arts.

 Tokyo will be your classroom.
 Explore Chiba Prefecture and the dynamic city of Tokyo.
 Wander through the downtown streets to explore the local shops, try delicious Japanese fare, and discover new ways to soak in this complex and intriguing culture—all while practicing your Japanese skills, of course.

-We want you to feel at home in Japan, so we will do everything we can to help you integrate into life in Tokyo, from field placements to cultural events.
-We encourage you to get involved and gain understanding about the Japanese lifestyle through our arts and culture series, as well as our Speaker series.
-Our “ePal” program is designed to connect you with a Japanese friend before you even arrive in Tokyo, and continuing while onsite.
+We want you to feel at home in Japan, so we do everything we can to help you integrate into life in Tokyo, from field placements to cultural events.
+We encourage you to get involved and gain an understanding of the Japanese lifestyle through our arts and culture series, as well as our Speaker series.
+Our “ePal” program is also designed to connect you with a Japanese friend before you even arrive in

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 We offer unique courses that explore Japanese Language, History, and Culture through an in-depth and hands-on approach.
 Our world-class professors and course options enhance your academic experience and provide you with new perspectives each day in class.